 How do I set delivery configurations?

 These reports display the ticket information from your ticket vendor as well as the metrics calculated by Flow.
-These metrics are used in the Ticket log, Retrospective, and Sprint movement reports.

 Flow auto-configures your ticket projects by default, so you can see data.
-Double-check that the auto-configurations align with your team's workflow and make any changes as needed so the delivery reports and metrics work better for you.
+Double-check that the auto-configurations align with your team's workflow and make any changes as needed so the ticket reports and metrics work better for you.

 To utilize and calculate delivery metrics in Flow, you need to:

-Integrate Flow with your ticket vendor.
+- Integrate Flow with your ticket vendor.

-Import the ticket projects you want to analyze in Flow.
+- Import the ticket projects you want to analyze in Flow.